Mth0158/Mth0158/README.md

 My name is Mathieu, I am a Ruby on Rails developer.

 <br>
-Right now looking for a job as back-end developper, preferably on Rails.
+Right now looking for a job as fullstack developper on Rails.
 <br>
 <br>
 If you like my work and want me to be able to keep improving it, please follow me on GitHub!

-Right now working a lot on Figma to improve Mini-Keyz...

 <!--
 **Mth0158/Mth0158** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.